suchcodemuchwow/onelove/README.md

 ## 🚀 Motivation

 As a creator and relentless dreamer, navigating the intricate process of crafting complete products felt overwhelming.
-Developing frontend, backend, mobile, scrapers, and various components for each repository seemed like a series of separate battles and redundant efforts.
+Developing frontend, backend, mobile, Scraper, and various components for each repository seemed like a series of separate battles and redundant efforts.
 I envisioned a space where the challenges of developing entire products could be addressed directly.
 A place where collaboration flowed naturally, contracts seamlessly, and tooling was a boon rather than a necessary evil.

 ## 🎯 Goals
 - **Technology Agnostic:** Use your preferred tech stack - be it Vercel, GCP, AWS, Supabase, Firebase, Prisma, Drizzle, etc.